 https://<FUNCTION_APP_NAME.scm.azurewebsites.net>.
 When you use network isolation to secure your functions, you must also account for this endpoint.

 By having a separate scm endpoint, you can control deployments and other advanced tools functionalities for function app that are isolated or running in a virtual network.
 The scm endpoint supports both basic authentication (using deployment credentials) and single sign-on with your Azure portal credentials.
 To learn more, see Accessing the Kudu service.

 Continuous security validation

-Since security needs to be considered a every step in the development process, it make sense to also implement security validations in a continuous deployment environment.
+Since security needs to be considered at every step in the development process, it makes sense to also implement security validations in a continuous deployment environment.
 This is sometimes called DevSecOps.
-Using Azure DevOps for your deployment pipeline let's you integrate validation into the deployment process.
+Using Azure DevOps for your deployment pipeline lets you integrate validation into the deployment process.
 For more information, see Learn how to add continuous security validation to your CI/CD pipeline.